cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-The _drp-expression_ in Safe C++ only performs a drop use of the operand's lifetimes.
-The logic for establishing lifetime used on object destruction is part of the _drop check_.
+The _drp-expression_ in Safe C++ isn't implemented with a function call.
+It's a first-class feature and only performs a _drop use_ of the operand's lifetimes.
+Why is it safe to drop a `std2::vector` that holds dangling borrows?
+That's the result of careful interplay between `__phantom_data` and `drop_only`.

 A user-defined destructor uses the lifetimes associated with all class data members.
-However, container types that store data on heap memory, such as box and vector, don't store their data as data members, but instead keep pointers into keep memory.
+However, container types that store data in heap memory, such as box and vector, don't store their data as data members, but instead keep pointers into keep memory.
 In order to expose data for the drop check, container types must have phantom data[@phantom-data] to declare a sort of phantom data.

 ```cpp
 template<typename T+>